dirkroorda/laf-fabric/docs/texts/EMDROS2LAF-reference.rst

 The conversion process is defined by a substantial amount of information outside the program.
 This information comes in the form of a main configuration file, a feature definition file, a bunch of templates, and several XML schemas.

-The main config files specifies file locations, the version of the Hebrew database, and the location of the ISOcat registry.
+The main config files specifies file locations, the version of the text database, and the location of the ISOcat registry.
 The feature definition file is a big list of object types, their associated features with their enumerated values plus the ISOcat correspondences of it all.
 It also chunks the LAF materials to be generated into a monad, section and lingo part, providing even one more layer of subdivisions, in order to keep the resulting xml files manageable.